-4. Most American Expats Do Not Owe US Taxes
+2. Most American Expats Do Not Owe US Taxes

 Most expats are able to offset or erase their foreign earned income with the following:

 Don’t pay tax on your income twice!
 US taxpayers may be eligible to claim the Foreign Tax Credit against income that has already been taxed by their host country.

 For the exclusions, you must qualify as an official expat and have foreign earned income, and you must file your tax return in order to prove that you are eligible for these benefits.

 Note: Even if you don’t end up owing any taxes, you will still need to file a US tax return.

 3. You Can Reduce or Eliminate US Taxes for Expats with the Foreign Earned Income Exclusion